cr1nsova/past-alter/README.md

 **Pasteria** is a modified version of the well-known leaked **Hysteria** LUA script for CS:GO HvH (Hack vs. Hack).
 This project is based on a deobfuscated and partially encrypted version of **Hysteria 2.2**, with several improvements and custom features.

-If you encounter any issues, feel free to contact the developer on **Discord**.
+If you encounter any issues, feel free to contact me on **Discord**.

 ---